 Building upon this strong foundation of research, Tri-State Water has defined three existing impoundments – Stockton Lake, Table Rock Lake, and Pomme de Terre Lake as priority options for additional water supply.

-Though Tri-State Water has defined several possible sites for new reservoirs to serve the region, no plans have been made by the Board of Directors regarding new impoundments.
-Instead, acquiring water from existing impoundments is the board’s priority.
+Though Tri-State Water has defined several possible sites for new reservoirs to serve the region, no plans have been made by the Board of Directors of Tri-State Water regarding new impoundments.
+Instead, acquiring water from these existing impoundments is the board’s priority.
+Our individual members may pursue additional water projects to serve the needs of their individual communities but Tri-State Water is focused on additional water supply from Corps of Engineers Impoundments.

 Educating Our Region about Water Supply Challenges and Solutions